mandelsoft/ttyprogress/README.md

 bartype := ttyprogress.NewBar()
 ```

-This configuration can be refined by various setters.
+This configuration can be refined by various chainable setters.

 ```golang
 bartype.SetWidth(ttypprogress.PercentTerminalSize(50))